PagerTree/apidocs/source/includes/_account.md

-id | string | Unique identifier for the object. createdAt | timestamp | When this object was first created. updatedAt | timestamp | When this object last updated. meta | object | Metadata name | string | The name of the account. token_id | string | The unique identifier of the token to use for invites to join the account. stripe | object | The Stripe customer / subscription sso | object | Single Sign On settings notification_templates | object | Notification templates for the different notification type_subtype
+id | string | Unique identifier for the object. createdAt | timestamp | When this object was first created. updatedAt | timestamp | When this object last updated. meta | object | Free form metadata. name | string | The name of the account. token_id | string | The unique identifier of the token to use for invites to join the account. stripe | object | The Stripe customer / subscription. sso | object | Single Sign On settings. notification_templates | object | Notification templates for the different notification .type_subtype

 ## Retrieve an account